paulross/PyCppContainers/docs/sphinx/source/performance.rst

     :height: 300px
     :align: center

+This result is rather surprising.
+The maximum RSS should reflect that at some point the following are held in memory:

+- Basic Python, say 30Mb
+- The original Python list of bytes, 1024Mb.
+- The C++ ``std::vector<std::string>``, 1024Mb.
+- The new Python list of bytes, 1024Mb.

+This would be a total of 3102Mb.
+However we are seeing a maximum RSS of only around 2200Mb.

 Python Dicts of bytes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A similar test was made of a Python dict of bytes.
+A similar test was made of a gigabyte sized Python dict of bytes.
 Each key and value were 1024 bytes long and the dictionary was 0.5m long.
 The Python dict was round-tripped to a C++ ``std::unordered_map<std::string, std::string>`` and back to a new Python dict.